sugarlabs/GSoC/README.md

 * you are patient to apply every suggestion during a pull request review,

-* you care about our project beyond the specific task you are working on; you care about changes to documentation, tests, releases, issues, etc,
+* you care about our project beyond the specific task you are working on; you cae about changes to documentation, tests, releases, issues, etc,

 * your conversation with us is more than the topic you are working on, but flows naturally to any topic,